citp/privacy-policy-historical/s/se/sea/searchbug.com.md

 SearchBug has a very restricted and limited use of the collected information.
 Generally, we use information gathered from you to complete your orders, prevent fraud, provide you with a better user experience, and to improve our services and the Website.

-When use your e-mail address only for the purposes of communicating with you on the subject of your original request.
+We use your e-mail address only for the purposes of communicating with you on the subject of your original request.

 We use Website logs to generate aggregated usage statistics regarding and for audit purposes only.